Probing many-body dynamics in a two dimensional dipolar spin ensemble

-Indeed, while prior work in the solid-state has focused on dipolar spin ensembles in three dimensions~\cite{anderson1953exchange, herzog1956transient, klauder1962spectral, fel1996configurational, kubo2012statistical, salikhov1981theory, chiba1972electron, schweiger2001principles,choi2017depolarization}, recent advances in materials growth have enabled the creation of two-dimensional {\it layers} of optically-active spin defects~\cite{ohno2012engineering,mclellan2016patterned, eichhorn2019optimizing}.
-By combining nitrogen delta-doping during growth with local electron irradiation~\cite{ohno2012engineering, mclellan2016patterned, eichhorn2019optimizing}, we fabricate a diamond sample (S1) where paramagnetic defects are confined to a thin layer~[Fig.~\ref{fig:fig1}(a, b)].
+In this paper, we investigate many-body noise generated by a thin layer of paramagnetic defects in diamond.
+Specifically, we combine nitrogen delta-doping during growth with local electron irradiation to fabricate a diamond sample (S1) where paramagnetic defects are confined to a layer whose width is, in principle, much smaller than the average spin-defect spacing~[Fig.~\ref{fig:fig1}(a, b)]~\cite{ohno2012engineering, mclellan2016patterned, eichhorn2019optimizing}.
 This layer contains a hybrid spin system consisting of two types of defects: spin-1 nitrogen-vacancy (NV) centers and spin-1/2 substitutional nitrogen (P1) centers.
 The dilute NV centers can be optically initialized and read-out, making them a natural probe of the many-body noise generated by the strongly-interacting P1 centers.

-Even once created, the non-destructive, {\it in situ} characterization of the effective ``dimensionality'' of our sample (i.e.~whether the average spin-spin spacing is larger than the thickness of the layer) is challenging with conventional methods.
-To this end, we demonstrate how the decoherence dynamics of NV probes can be used to prove the two-dimensional nature of the P1 ensemble; we compare these results to measurements on a conventional three-dimensional ensemble.
+In addition, we demonstrate a complementary role for the NV centers, as a source of spin polarization for the optically-dark P1 centers; in particular, by using a Hartmann-Hahn protocol, we directly transfer polarization between the two spin ensembles.

+We experimentally characterize the P1's many-body noise via the decoherence dynamics of NV probe spins.
+To elucidate our results, we first present a theoretical framework that unifies and generalizes existing work, predicting a non-trivial temporal profile that exhibits a crossover between two distinct stretched exponential decays (for the average coherence of the probe spins) [Fig.~\ref{fig:fig1}]~\cite{anderson1953exchange, herzog1956transient, klauder1962spectral, fel1996configurational, kubo2012statistical, salikhov1981theory, chiba1972electron}.
+Beyond solid-state spin systems, the framework naturally extends to a broader class of quantum simulation platforms, including trapped ions, Rydberg atoms, and ultracold polar molecules~\cite{georgescu2014quantum}.
+Crucially, we demonstrate that the associated stretch powers contain a wealth of information about both the static and dynamical properties of the many-body spin system.

+We focus on three such properties.
+First, the stretch power contains a direct signature revealing the dimensionality of the disordered many-body system.
+Unlike previous work on lower-dimensional ordered systems in magnetic resonance spectroscopy~\cite{engelsberg1973nuclear, cho1996h, cho2005multispin}, we cannot leverage conventional methods such as X-ray diffraction to characterize our disordered spin ensemble.
+To the best of our knowledge, studying the decoherence dynamics provides the only robust method to determine the effective dimensionality seen by the spins.